KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 **L₄ DL (Sophis)** with Khaonic jurisdiction.
 Governor ≠ governed domain.

 **Justification**
-Structurally, Hades is a centropic preserver of cosmic law.
-He does not seek to unmake reality; rather, he maintains the strict boundary
-that prevents the entropic cross‑contamination of the living and the dead.
+Structurally, Hades is a centropic preserver of cosmic law operating at L₄ DL (Sophis), with jurisdiction over the Khaonic dissolution domain.
+The structural distinction matters: governor and governed domain are not the same.
+A lawful steward of an entropic territory is not himself entropic — he is the centropic intelligence that prevents the territory from contaminating what lies outside it.
+Hades does not seek to unmake reality; he maintains the strict boundary that prevents the entropic cross-contamination of the living and the dead.

 His most famous myth — the abduction of Persephone —
 is a **cultural orientation conflation**.